michael-maroc/Hot-Takes/readme.md

 The project consists of creating the backend side of the application using MongoDB and Node.js

+## Back end Prerequisites
+You will need to have Node and npm installed locally on your machine.

 ## Installation

 Open your terminal and navigate to the "Client" folder